Learn more about the basics of evaluation, as well as how to find an evaluator for your program.

 Program Name: South Carolina’s 21st CCLC program

-Program Description: South Carolina’s 21st CCLC program, a federal grant program providing high-needs communities with afterschool and summer programming, includes 79 grantees operating 171 centers.
+Program Description: South Carolina’s 21st CCLC program—which has received federal support through the 21st CCLC initiative—serves high-needs communities across the state, providing local afterschool and summer programming to 79 grantees operating 171 centers during the 2012-13 school year.
 Across all centers, a total of 14,456 students and 376 adults were served.

 Scope of the Evaluation: Statewide